 RT60 — reverberation time — across different spaces.
 The shaded zone marks the range considered ideal for classical guitar performance: long enough to support sustain and blend, short enough to preserve clarity and articulation.

-Room modes and the luthier’s workshop
+Room modes and the unreliable workshop

 The workshop is the worst possible place to evaluate the full sonic potential of a guitar.
 It is also, unavoidably, where every lutherie decision gets made.